LudekCizinsky/plstream-lang-capabilities/README.md

+# David vs Goliath: Can PLStream surprise?
+## Comparative study of language capabilities between `PLStream` and supervised state-of-the-art models using `CheckList`

 ## About

-This repository stores the source code for the
-*Second Year Project* (Introduction to Natural Language Processing and Deep Learning) at the
+This repository stores the source code for final project in the course *Second Year Project* (Introduction to Natural Language Processing and
-IT University of Copenhagen.
+Deep Learning) at the IT University of Copenhagen.

 Within the project we put [PLStream](https://arxiv.org/pdf/2203.12368v1.pdf)